Global Change

 Discussion Groups

 Online discussion and classroom exercises will use assigned discussion groups.
 You can download the discussion group list.
-I will notify you.
+(I will notify you when it is available.)
 Groups are designed to provide a mix of the backgrounds of students in the class, but also be small enough that everyone should feel they have opportunity to contribute.

 Class Exercises